gyorilab/emmaa/doc/reports/askee_month9_report.rst

 ----------------------------------------------------
 One of our goals in this project is to demonstrate the capability to take an existing model constructed by others in the community and instantiate it as an EMMAA model.
-One approach is to take the model in its original form and extend it with some meta-data to allow running it for the purposes of validation and analysis within EMMAA.
+One approach for doing this is to take the model in its original form and extend it with some meta-data to allow running it for the purposes of validation and analysis within EMMAA.
 Another approach is to process the original model into knowledge-level assertions - in our case INDRA Statements - and instantiate this set of statements as an EMMAA model.
-As the first proof of principle, we decided to take the latter approach since it results in a more transparent model with all necessary annotations to display model statistics, testing and query results on the EMMAA dashboard.
-Due to its direct relevance to our applications and its interesting connection with our fully automatically assembled COVID-19 EMMAA model, we decided to work with the COVID-19 Disease Map model.
+As the first proof of principle, we decided to take the latter approach since it results in a more transparent model with all necessary annotations available to display model statistics, testing and query results on the EMMAA dashboard.
+Due to its direct relevance to our applications and its interesting connection with our existing automatically assembled COVID-19 EMMAA model, we decided to work with the COVID-19 Disease Map model.

 The COVID-19 Disease Map (C19DM) is a large model of molecular mechanisms related to SARS-CoV-2 infection and COVID-19 curated collaboratively by a consortium of experts.
 It models all known SARS-CoV-2 protein interactions with human host proteins, and multiple pathways that are triggered by these interactions.
-It also models phenotypic outcomes associated with COVID-19, for instance, cytokine storm, thrombosis, etc.
+It also models phenotypic outcomes associated with COVID-19, for instance, cytokine storm, thrombosis, vascular inflammation, ARDS, etc.

-The C10DM is being built using CellDesigner and can be explored or programmatically obtained through the MINERVA platform.
-Using the CASQ tools, the model has also been transformed into a Simple Interaction Format (SIF) that can be used as the basis for causal analysis or Boolean/logical modeling.
+The C19DM is being built using CellDesigner and can be explored or programmatically obtained through the MINERVA platform.
+Using the CASQ tool, the model has also been transformed into a Simple Interaction Format (SIF) that can be used as the basis for causal analysis or Boolean/logical modeling.

-We implemented a new client and processor in INDRA to process the C19DM SIF files in conjunction with the metadata (entity grounding, literature references, etc.) from MINERVA into INDRA Statements.
-We then initialized an EMMAA model with these statements.
+We implemented a new client and processor in INDRA to process the C19DM SIF files in conjunction with metadata (entity grounding, literature references, etc.) from MINERVA into INDRA Statements.
+We then initialized an EMMAA model with these statements (see model card below).

 .. image:: ../_static/images/c19dm_card.png
     :align: center